walterhiggins/WMPJS/book-outline.md

     var material = event.blockPlaced.type;

 Next we check to see if the player who placed the block is an operator.
 The Java Bean rules for boolean properties are slightly different.
-In the Player Inheritance Diagram in chapter @@chapter{arrow} you can see that a Player is a descendant of the ServerOperator type so it inherits all of its properties and methods.
+In the Player Inheritance Diagram in chapter @@chapter{chapter-17} you can see that a Player is a descendant of the ServerOperator type so it inherits all of its properties and methods.
 If you look at the Java Documentation for the ServerOperator type at http://jd.bukkit.org/rb/apidocs/org/bukkit/permissions/ServerOperator.html There are just 2 methods:

     boolean isOp()
     void setOp(boolean value)